Australia & New Zealand

 Day 7 : New York City

 Today we trade nature’s grand panorama for the exciting cityscape of The Big Apple.
 Join a narrated tour with a local guide, passing such landmarks as Times Square, Greenwich Village, Chinatown, and Fifth Avenue.
 For the next two nights we stay in the heart of Times Square.

 Day 8 : NYC Cruise & Broadway Musical

-Today we see New York from the water during a one-hour Lower Manhattan Bay cruise.
+Today we see New York from the water during a one-hour Lower Manhattan Harbor cruise.
 We pass the Statue of Liberty, Ellis Island, and have spectacular views of the newly risen One World Trade Center.
 Then, go behind the scenes at Radio City Music Hall.
-Our insider’s view raises the curtain on the city’s most iconic theater.
-After a free afternoon, enjoy a Holiday Vacations Farewell dinner with your fellow travelers and join us for a Broadway musical performance.
+An insider’s view raises the curtain on the city’s most iconic theater.
+Tonight, share a Holiday Vacations Farewell Dinner with your fellow travelers and end with a Broadway musical performance.

 Day 9 : Fly Home

 We arrive home with wonderful memories to cherish.